beejjorgensen/bgpython/src/bgpython_chapter_13_file1.md

 Use any knowledge you have to solve these, not only what you learned in this chapter.

+**Always** use the [four problem-solving steps](#problem-solving) to solve these problems: understand the problem, devise a plan, carry it out, look back to see what you could have done better.

 1. You've been misbehaving in class and the teacher sentences you to write 500 lines as punishment.
 Shrewdly, you ask if you can type the lines, and the teacher agrees^[True story.
 This was back when I was